bkgood/giter/README.md

 ranges only ascend now. they should be able to descend.

-#### reverse slices

-90% of the time i want a reverse range i really just want to traverse a slice backwards. so just offer that.

 ## isn't this slow?

 probably? i wouldn't try to write a blas implementation with it. but for typical webby